Love and Loathing at the DNC

 Saturday Morning.
 Post DNC.
 Reality Strikes.

-Finally had a day off in Chicago and used my time to get down to the Chicago river and take the Chicago River Architectural Tour, as recommended by someone here in comments.
-(Thank you!)
-One of the first things I saw by the river was Trump Tower.
-Reality strikes.
-This race is still close.
+Finally had a day off in Chicago and used my time to get down to the Chicago river and take the Chicago River Architectural Tour, as recommended by someone in my Facebook comments.
+One of the first things I saw by the river was Chicago’s Trump Tower.

 A television journalist from Texas got off the boat.
 I recognized her from the DNC and asked her how it was for her: “It was a lot,” she said and that’s the same sentence I’ve been using over and over.